Shreya24tiwari/OpenCV/README.md

 Here we will work with face detection.
 Initially, the algorithm needs a lot of positive images (images of faces) and negative images (images without faces) to train the classifier.
 Then we need to extract features from it.
 The good news is that OpenCV comes with a trainer as well as a detector.
 If you want to train your own classifier for any object like car, planes etc. you can use OpenCV to create one.
 If you do not want to create your own classifier, OpenCV already contains many pre-trained classifiers for face, eyes, smile, etc. Those XML file download from official sites.

+#### DATA GATHERING
+Saying that, let’s start the first phase of our project.
+What we will do here, is starting from last step (Face Detecting), we will simply create a dataset, where we will store for each id, a group of photos in gray with the portion that was used for face detecting.

+#### TRAINER
+On this second phase, we must take all user data from our dataset and “trainer” the OpenCV Recognizer.
+This is done directly by a specific OpenCV function.
+The result will be a .yml file that will be saved on a “trainer/” directory.

+#### RECOGNIZER
+Now, we reached the final phase of our project.
+Here, we will capture a fresh face on our camera and if this person had his face captured and trained before, our recognizer will make a “prediction” returning its id and an index, shown how confident the recognizer is with this match.

+#### CONCLUSION